-The Video Of Kate Middleton Showing The Item That "Makes Her Feel Good" To Kids Is So Sweet
+Kate Middleton Revealed An Item That "Makes Her Feel Good" That'll Melt Your Heart

 I don't know why Kate Middleton won't adopt me.
 I keep asking!
 The Duchess of Cambridge is the shiniest example of someone I'd like to raise me.
 (Sorry, Mom and Dad.
 You're second to royalty.)
 She embodies grace, kindness, charisma, and has proven she's able to talk to anyone from anywhere.
 One of my favorite examples of this is how she is able to connect with children.
 She recently popped by a school where students were asked to bring in something that makes them smile.
 The video of Kate Middleton revealing an item that "makes her feel good" is so heartwarming, but it would be.
 That's kind of her thing.